Wondering if a design sprint is for you?

-So how did we take this 5 day process and pack into a two hour session?
-Preparation.
+So how did we take this 5-day process and pack into a two-hour session?

 First, we conducted a sort of pre-design sprint with Denver Arts & Venues, the organization we partnered with on this initiative.
 The purpose for doing this was to determine our main goals and target for the sprint internally so that we could onboard Startup Week participants to an already established goal for them to dive right in.

 Have you ever watched a cooking show and noticed how they fast-forward through time intensive prep work or long cook times?
 The viewer still learns the desired recipe and techniques, but in a condensed time frame—exactly what we’re trying to do here.
 We fast-forwarded through some “ingredient prep” in order to optimize the limited time we had in our session.